-- DUG has committed to take efforts to file an initial registration statement for an initial public offering ("IPO") for DDI, provided that the expected IPO price generates at least an 8% internal rate of return ("IRR") to STIC.
-If such IRR is not expected, DUG may only file a registration statement if requested by STIC.
-If STIC requests to sell its shares in the IPO, DUG will have to include at least 50% of such shares in the offering. - DUG has a call option to purchase the equity-linked securities issued to STIC under certain time and price conditions, but which must be exercised by May 26, 2020, or it expires.
-On May 15, 2020, DUG exercised the right to call. - STIC has tag-along rights to sell all or part of its direct and indirect share interest in the Company, including the equity-linked securities, if DUG sells its interest in our common shares to a third party; and STIC has drag- along rights to request DUG to sell its interest in our common shares if STIC wishes to sell its interest in us to any third party under one of the following circumstances: (i) DUG does not exercise its call option; (ii) DUG is in material breach of the Joint Investment Agreement; or (iii) the purpose of the acquisition of DDI-US is not likely to be achieved as a result of a reduction in value of DDI-US. - In all scenarios under which a buy out of the Bonds, warrants or shares could occur, DUG, and not DDI, has the associated rights and obligations, and the Joint Investment Agreement does not provide for the relevant instruments to be extinguished.
+- DUG has committed to take efforts to file an initial registration statement for an initial public offering ("IPO") for DDI, provided that the expected IPO price generates a minimal rate of return to STIC.
+If such return is not expected, DUG may only file a registration statement if requested by STIC.
+If STIC requests to sell its shares in the IPO, DUG will have to include at least 50% of such shares in the offering. - DUG has a call option to purchase the equity-linked securities issued to STIC under certain time and price conditions, but which must be exercised by May 26, 2020, or it expires. - STIC has tag-along rights to sell all or part of its direct and indirect share interest in our Company, including the equity-linked securities, if DUG sells its interest in our common shares to a third party; and STIC has drag-along rights to request DUG to sell its interest in our common shares if STIC wishes to sell its interest in us to any third party under one of the following circumstances: (a) DUG does not exercise the call option, (b) DUG is in material breach of the Joint Investment Agreement, or (c) the purpose of the acquisition of DDI-US is not likely to be achieved as a result of a reduction in value of DDI-US. - In all scenarios under which a buyout of the Bonds, warrants or shares could occur, DUG, and not DDI, has the associated rights and obligations, and the Joint Investment Agreement does not provide for the relevant instruments to be extinguished.
 Instead, they can be assigned to DUG in exchange for the appropriate consideration.
-DDI is not obligated, nor has the right to make any settlements in connection with these buyout scenarios.

-The Joint Investment Agreement further provides that none of DDI, DUD or DDI-US will enter into certain transactions or engage in certain activities without prior written consent from STIC, including, but not limited to issuing new share capital, acquiring or selling material businesses and paying dividends.
+DDI is not obligated, nor has the right to make any settlements in connection with these buy out scenarios. - The Joint Investment Agreement further provides that none of DDI, DUD, or DDI-US will enter into certain transactions or engage in certain activities without prior written consent from STIC, including, but not limited to issuing new share capital, acquiring or selling material businesses and paying dividends.

-The Joint Investment Agreement may be terminated by each party if (i) DUG has repaid or sold all Bonds to a third party; (ii) STIC no longer holds any shares resulting from the exercise of the warrants or conversion of the 2.5% Convertible Bonds; or (iii) DDI has completed the IPO.
+The Joint Investment Agreement may be terminated by each party if (i) DUG has repaid or sold all Bonds to a third party, (ii) STIC no longer holds any shares resulting from the exercise of the warrants or conversion of the 2.5% Convertible Bonds, or (iii) DDI has completed the IPO.